supasuma/appointment_availability/README.md

 $ bundle
 ```
 ```
-navigate to the root directory (unfortunately this is 2 folders deep)
+navigate to the root directory
 ```
 Enter the below into the command line either with an appointment time as shown, or without and the app will prompt you to enter a time.

 ```
-$ ./interface.rb 8:40
+$ ./lib/interface.rb 8:40
 ```

 ### User Stories